Collaborating with Families Affected by Concurrent Disorders

 See dates below

-$400 Registration Fee; $200 CAMH Staff Fee.
+$425 and $212.50 for CAMH Staff.
 Refunds for advance (prior to start date) cancellation will be subject to an administrative fee of $100.00.
 Withdrawals from a course are accepted within one week from the course's start date and are subject to an administrative fee of $100.00.
 Cancellation notice must be communicated in writing by email.

 Families are an immense resource in the care, treatment and recovery of individuals with co-occurring mental health and addiction problems.
 However, they often have limited access to the resources, information and help that they need to be supportive to the ones they love.
 This six-week online course for health care providers explores the needs of families affected by concurrent disorders, as well as the strategies that health care providers can use to empower families and ensure that their experiences are more positive.